bhavsoms/SecondYearCodes/README.md

 - Image & Video Processing: Code for processing, manipulating, and analyzing images and videos.
 This may involve techniques like filtering, object detection, feature extraction, etc.
 - Artificial Intelligence: Projects related to machine learning, deep learning, or other AI concepts.
 Specific topics could include neural networks, reinforcement learning, computer vision, etc.
 - Operating Systems: Code related to operating system concepts like concurrency, process scheduling, memory management, file systems, etc. (This may vary depending on your curriculum.)

+Find the above topics in branches of the repository